auriq/ESSDBConnect/postgresql/README.md

-# Essentia Category & MySQL Integration Sample
+# Essentia Category & PostgreSQL Integration Sample

-This sample is for users who want to stream your category data into mysql.
+This sample is for users who want to stream your category data into postgresql.

 ## Required environment